Actively Recruiting

 • English speaking

-• Diagnosis of active HCV with viral load over 1000 IU/mL within 90 days before study entry
+• Diagnosis of active hepatitis C virus infection with HCV RNA >1000 IU/mL within 90 days prior to study entry

-• No cirrhosis (FIB-4 Score less than 3.25 within 90 days before study entry)
+• No cirrhosis with FIB-4 Score less than 3.25 within 90 days prior to study entry

 • Ability and willingness to be contacted after jail release